 Has your organization renewed its AAA membership?
 Your continued support is critically important as AAA fights for fair ambulance reimbursement.
-Membership also include benefits such as free use of the Savvik Buying Group, complimentary CISM and EAP-based counseling for your employees, and access to industry experts on Medicare, operations, and HR.
+Membership also include benefits such as free use of the Savvik Buying Group, complimentary CISM services, and access to industry experts on Medicare, operations, and HR.

 If you have already renewed, please accept our most sincere thanks.
 If you have not yet submitted payment for this year’s membership, I encourage you to renew online or reach out to staff at firstname.lastname@example.org for assistance.

 AAA Annual Conference & Trade Show

 After many years in Las Vegas, we are excited to take the 2019 AAA Annual Conference & Trade Show to bustling Nashville, Tennessee.
 AAA Annual is the can’t-miss educational opportunity for ambulance leaders interested in bringing excellence in reimbursement, operations, and human resources to their services!
 I hope that you will join me and hundreds of our colleagues for networking, learning, and fun November 4-6.
 Early bird registration is open now!

 Thank You, Members!